Logerfo/csharp-colors/README.md

 ## Contributing

-Feel free to open any issues or pull requests.
-I will try to make time for them, if any.
-Also, check out our [issues](https://github.com/Logerfo/csharp-colors/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) if you'd like to implement a missing feature.
+If you have suggestions for how close-label could be improved, or want to report a bug, open an issue!
+We'd love all and any contributions.

+For more, check out the [Contributing Guide](CONTRIBUTING.md).

 ## [Release Notes](CHANGELOG.md)